 Bash is a Unix command line interface for interacting with the operating system, available for Linux and macOS.
 Bash scripts help group commands to create a program.
 All instructions that run from the terminal work in Bash scripts as well.

 Bash scripting is a crucial tool for system administrators and developers.
 Scripting helps automate repetitive tasks and interact with the OS through custom instruction combinations.
 The skill is simple to learn and requires only basic terminal commands to get started.

 This guide will show how to write a Bash script and Bash scripting basics through examples.

 - Access to the terminal (CTRL+ALT+T) with sudo privileges.

 - Basic Linux commands (grab our Linux commands cheat sheet).

-- A text editor, such Vi/Vim.
+- A text editor, such as nano or Vi/Vim.

 Writing a Bash Script

 To start with Bash scripting, create a new file using a text editor.
 If you're using Vim, run the following command:

 The extension for Bash scripts is .sh.
 However, the extension is not necessary.
 Adding the .sh makes the file easy to identify and maintain.